In today’s busy world, with the holidays approaching, how do you get more done? It is a topic that continues to be pressing in our active world today.

 4. Stop multi-tasking & focus on one thing and finish.
 The more stressed we get, the more common it is to leave things half done.
 We start something and then are distracted or jump to another task, often associated with what we were doing, but by the end of the day, we can feel frustrated that lots were touched but nothing was done.
 The key to getting traction is to FINISH.
 You have to pick one task; then be disciplined and keep yourself focused to the FINISH.
 It is important the task is a specific action vs a project, however, if you outline the “step” that needs to be done, focus there and get it done.

 5. Be organized.
 Have systems for your things and label them.
 My friend who is a Professional Organizer taught me this years ago.
 She even had me label sections of my bulletin board!
 It helps to keep things organized and find or process things.
-When you get a new contact, enter it in your phone, get the right information and enter it with your “contact naming configuration”.
-Some people will leave numbers unlisted and then be searching for that person later when they have the information but didn’t “enter” it.
+When you get a new contact, enter it in your phone, get the right information, and enter it with your “contact naming configuration”.
+Some people will leave numbers unlisted and then search for that person later when they have the information but didn’t “enter” it.
 If you do these things when you first get them, you will find great time savings.
 When you send emails, use the subject line.
-It will help for searching, sorting and finding later.
+It will help for searching, sorting, and finding later.
 When you have files, have a “file system” so you can file things in the right place.
 It is easy to save everything to your desktop or C: drive, but then difficult to find.
 If you have a system with your key folders set up and then have that same system in email, soft folders, and paper folders, you will find your mind is able to organize and conform to the system quickly.

 6. Start with the end in mind – know the goal and what you are trying to accomplish.
-Like was said in point 4, know what you are really trying to accomplish.
+As was said in point 4, know what you are really trying to accomplish.
 Sometimes we start projects or tasks, only to get stuck with needing more information, supplies, another part to be done, etc. This often results in partially done projects sitting.
 This not only takes up space and mental energy but it is emotionally distracting to have partially finished projects.
 Whenever possible know what the “end” is and work to finish the task to the end.

 7. Have a list and a plan.
 Some people believe they have a great memory and don’t like to write things down.
 Sometimes we feel too busy to stop and make a list.
 Other times people are just not “list makers”.
 The thing is, making a list is helpful for your brain.
 It clears the different thoughts floating around and allows the organization of those thoughts and priorities.
 It doesn’t matter what “type” of person you are or not, the brain works more efficiently when you are able to download thoughts and tasks, organize priorities on a list and get going.